skellis46/slipbox/two women dancing.md

 - theme of hidden.
 See also Jacobs and hidden: [[Jacobs - After Technopoly#^518461]].
 - think through [[moral and ethical implications of our tools]] as overview of my thinking in this writing -- as a way of narrowing its focus (or perhaps a question at the start of each section?)
 - note also [[future responsibility and stewardship]] (Jacobs discussing Jonas and Berry)
+- Harari: deindividuation of the individual (from Talking Politics on Arendt?) into a collective:

+> The rise of the so-called internet of everything—which involves the incorporation of networked sensors and actuators into everything in the world, including human beings—could enable rational integration and coordination at an unprecedented scale.
+The historian Yuval Noah Harari argues in his book Homo Deus (2016) that this technology enables the deindividuation of humans into a collective.
+[Danaher, John & Petersen, Steve.
+(2020).
+In Defence of the Hivemind Society.
+Neuroethics.
+10.1007/s12152-020-09451-7.]

+- logic of consumption (see <https://notesread.com/liquid-modernity/> disguised as a mode of production.
+The danger in valorizing their making -- their creativity.

+> And it is in our role as producers, not consumers, that we contribute to the common good and win recognition for doing so.[@sandel-2020-tyranny Chapter 7 Recognizing Work, n.pag.]

+> According to the civic ideal, the common good is not simply about adding up preferences or maximizing consumer welfare.
+It is about reflecting critically on our preferences—ideally, elevating and improving them—so that we can live worthwhile and flourishing lives.
+This cannot be achieved through economic activity alone.
+It requires deliberating with our fellow citizens about how to bring about a just and good society, one that cultivates civic virtue and enables us to reason together about the purposes worthy of our political community.[@sandel-2020-tyranny Chapter 7 Recognizing Work, n.pag.]

+- collective as standing reserve?
+Connected (not community) - bauman (more like hist [[swarms in liquid modernity]]).
+Collective as "common".
+Ambiguity of word common.
+- part of the awe is the sense of their dancing being _with_ others.
+That they are networked -- no, this isn't the right word.
+They are together.
+Close.
+Sharing.
+Seeing and being seen.
+But see Bauman (<https://notesread.com/liquid-modernity/>) on 'connection' -- and how disconnecting becomes so easy.

+Function is data extraction.
+Simple.
+But something awe-inspiring as well.
+Humans making.

+To recognise that the real struggle for screendance practitioners is not between no-tech analogue dancing and the algorithms of social media platforms, but "within the realm of possibilities"[@feenberg-2000-essentialism p.301] opened up by this exchange, this social dance, this elemental friendship I witnessed.

+McLuhan's 'global village' (1964) – what kind of village is this?

+> While the concepts of awe and wonder have a long history in philosophy and religion, James and Maslow helped bring them to psychology.
+Today, much of the contemporary investigation of awe stems from a 2003 paper, “Approaching Awe, a Moral, Spiritual, and Aesthetic Emotion,” written by Dacher Keltner and Jonathan Haidt.47 The authors argued that there are two main cognitive appraisals that are central to awe experiences: the perception of vastness and the struggle to mentally process the experience.
+Vastness need not be perceptual, such as seeing the Grand Canyon, but can also be conceptual, such as contemplating eternity.
+Awe is an unusual and complex emotion because it mixes emotions that don’t tend to go with each other, such as ecstasy and fear.[@kaufman-2020-transcend Chapter 7 Peak Experiences n.pag.]

 ## Abstract